Red Lake Indian Reservation: 20th century to present

-The current Red Lake reservation is entirely owned and occupied by members of the Red Lake Band, making it unique among reservations in Minnesota.
-(As a result of allotment and sales in the intervening years, some tribes own less than 10% of the land within their reservation boundaries).
+The current Red Lake Reservation is entirely owned and occupied by members of the Red Lake Band, making it unique among reservations in Minnesota.
+As a result of allotment and sales in the intervening years, some tribes own less than 10% of the land within their reservation boundaries.
 Red Lake is among the most isolated reservations in the United States.
 In 1934, after the Indian Reorganization Act that year encouraged tribes to restore their governments, the tribe rejected joining six other Chippewa bands to organize the federally recognized Minnesota Chippewa Tribe under a written constitution.
 Its leaders did not want to give up the tradition of hereditary chiefs for an elected government or give up any control of its land to the Tribe.
 By 2007, the Minnesota Chippewa Tribe reported a total enrollment of more than 40,000 members.

 In the 1950s, new tribal leaders of Red Lake wrote a constitution to establish democratically elected government of chairman and council, without term limits.
 The tribe elected its first chairman and tribal council in 1959.
 Roger Jourdain was repeatedly re-elected and retained power until 1990.
 Under his leadership, the tribe developed infrastructure on the reservation, including running water, roads, and housing.

-The tribe has established a library and archives, and appointed a tribal archaeologist to study and preserve the archaeological artifacts of its people.
+The tribe has established a library and archives, and appointed a tribal archeologist to study and preserve the archeological artifacts of its people.
 Tribal schools on the reservation were established so that the children could be educated in their own community through high school.

 Red Lake, like the White Earth, and Leech Lake reservations, is known for its tradition of singing hymns in the Ojibwe language.

 In part because of the reservation's isolation, it has struggled economically.
 Many people are unemployed.
 High unemployment has contributed to high rates of poverty, alcoholism, violence and suicide.
 As a result, since the 1990s, the school board has added classes to the high school curriculum to include drug and alcohol abuse prevention, anti-gang training, anti-bullying training, and instruction about fetal alcohol syndrome.
 As a result of gang killings in the 1990s, the school added security measures to the high school, including guards.